tomncooper/tomncooper.github.io/content/cv.md

 **[Twitter](http://www.Twitter.com/)**

-Software engineering Intern (March 2018 - June 2018)
+Software Engineering Intern (March 2018 - June 2018)

 During the final year of my PhD I spend several months working with the Real Time Compute team at Twitter's head quarters in San Francisco.
 I worked on a project